ox-vgg/wise/docs/UserGuide.md

 tar -zxvf Kinetics-6.tar.gz -C wise-data/Kinetics-6
 ```

-Next, we extract visual and audio features and create a search index that will allows
+Next, we extract visual and audio features and create a search index that will allow
 us to perform audio and visual search on the video collection.

 ```